 Jobs and the Economy

 Several years since the economic crisis of 2008, Colorado families and small businesses are still struggling to regain their footing.
-Now more than ever, job number one for government must be building a more robust economy.
-We all know that the private sector needs to drive job growth, but government should do everything in its power to create the kind of environment that allows businesses to expand.
+Now more than ever, our government’s top priority must be to promote job creation and build a more robust economy.
+We all know that the private sector drives job growth, but government should do everything in its power to create the environment that allows businesses to expand.
 As your senator, my primary goal is to do everything I can to put the right policies in place to ensure Coloradans have the tools they need to succeed.
-From my perspective, there are three things the Congress should focus on to help Colorado – and the country – win the global economic race: encouraging innovation, fiscal discipline and reform from within.

 Our strengths in fields like bioscience, aerospace, clean technology and information technology have translated directly into good-paying jobs for Coloradans and business investment in the state.

-For example, Colorado's clean-technology sector – those businesses focusing on renewable energy technologies and technologies that help conserve energy – is growing rapidly: they’ve put 33 percent more people to work over the past five years.
-Colorado’s aerospace economy is one of the top three in the country, employing almost 20,000 Coloradans with good-paying jobs.
-And Colorado is home to an impressive array of bioscience research institutions and over 400 bioscience companies fostering entrepreneurial activity and biomedical breakthroughs.
+For example, Colorado's clean-technology sector – those businesses that focus on developing technologies for the renewable energy and energy efficiency markets – grew at a rapid pace of 37 percent between 2007 and 2012.
+Colorado’s aerospace economy is the second largest in the nation, providing more than 65,000 workers across private, civil and military sectors with good-paying jobs.
+And Colorado is also home to an impressive array of bioscience research institutions and over 600 bioscience companies that are fostering entrepreneurial activity and biomedical breakthroughs.

-We have to encourage this type of groundbreaking work to continue.
-Supporting innovation means creating the right conditions for American entrepreneurship and job creation, and allowing Americans to reach their full potential.
-From a federal perspective, Congress can spur more growth by restructuring the tax code to make it simpler and more supportive of innovation.
+We must encourage this type of groundbreaking work to continue.
+Supporting innovation means creating the right conditions for American entrepreneurship and job creation, and allowing American workers and businesses to reach their full potential.
+This means restructuring the tax code to make it simpler and more supportive of innovation.

 For more information about where I stand on these topics and what I'm working on, see the Taxes, Fiscal Responsibility and Bridging the Partisan Divide sections of my website.

-We also must encourage people with great innovative ideas, no matter where they were born, to develop those ideas right here in America.
-To that end, I joined with senators John Kerry and Richard Lugar to introduce the StartUp Visa Act (S. 565).
-This bipartisan bill, which the U.S. Chamber of Commerce has strongly endorsed, will help create U.S. jobs by encouraging foreign entrepreneurs – specifically, foreign-born graduates of U.S. universities and lawful immigrants already in the country as professional H-1B workers – to start businesses in the United States.
+We also need to encourage people with great innovative ideas, no matter where they were born, to develop those ideas right here in America.
+To that end, I joined with Senator Flake, a Republican from Arizona, to reintroduce the bipartisan StartUp Visa Act.
+This common sense bill, which was strongly endorsed by the U.S. Chamber of Commerce, will help create U.S. jobs by encouraging foreign entrepreneurs – specifically, foreign-born graduates of U.S. universities and lawful immigrants already in the country as professional H-1B workers – to start businesses in the United States.

 For more information about where I stand on science, technology and education — especially the critical “STEM” fields — and what I'm working on, see the Science and Technology and Education sections of my website.

-Yet until we get our federal budget under control and get a handle on our structural deficits and long-term debt, both the private and public funding needed to invest in our future will always be in doubt.
+Yet until we get our federal budget under control and rein in our structural deficits and long-term debt, both the private and public funding needed to invest in our future will always be in doubt.
 I believe that one of the most productive ways Congress can help spur economic growth is by demanding good government initiatives and implementing a responsible, comprehensive plan for fiscal reform.
+That’s why I have introduced an amendment to the U.S. Constitution to require the federal government to balance its budget each and every year.
+It’s also why we need to pass comprehensive reforms similar to those recommended by the bipartisan Simpson-Bowles deficit-reduction commission.
+While I don't agree with all of its recommendations, the Bowles-Simpson Commission’s report is a serious, common sense plan that would reduce our long-term debt and deficits, and Congress should use it as a starting point to producing its own deficit reduction plan.

 For more information, I invite you to visit my Fiscal Responsibility page to find out about my efforts to address our growing national debt.